idiotjr/Arcus-Support-Tutorial/README.md

 For eg. if a themer wants to provide his theme in 5 different color variations.
 The best way to do it would be to redirect the main theme colors of each overlay from 'common/colors.xml'.
 And since only 'common/colors.xml' file changes the colors for each color variant, you can prepare a zip of the assets folder with just the changed file(s).

-IMPORTANT: The zip file must contain the entire path of the file from its location in assets to the assets folder itself.
+<b>IMPORTANT</b>: The zip file must contain the entire path of the file from its location in assets to the assets folder itself.
 You will find a method to do this quickly below.

 # Steps by step instructions: